-I first came to the College in 1993.
+I have taught at W&M since 1993.
 I’m originally from California, and my graduate and undergraduate work was at UCLA.
 My training is in linguistics and all my teaching is for the Linguistics Program, but my position at the College is in the Department of English.

 My research focuses on language preservation.
 Part of that work involves fieldwork and basic documentation (dictionaries, grammars, collections of stories).
 A second part involves language maintenance (literacy workshops, teacher training, language textbooks).
 A third part involves training others to be linguists.